joshb/joshb.github.io/articles/triangle_rasterization/index.md

 };
 ```

-This is similar to the <strong>Edge</strong> class, but it has no y values because spans are always parallel to the x axis; the function for drawing a single span (shown later in the article) will take a single y value to draw at along with a span.
-The constructor of the <strong>Span</strong> class makes sure that the first point stored is the one with the lower x value:
+This is similar to the **Edge** class, but it has no y values because spans are always parallel to the x axis; the function for drawing a single span (shown later in the article) will take a single y value to draw at along with a span.
+The constructor of the **Span** class makes sure that the first point stored is the one with the lower x value:

 ```c++
 Span::Span(const Color &color1, int x1, const Color &color2, int x2)